Snowshoeing Dolomites – The Essentials

-It is in Dobbiaco that the composer Gustav Mahler spent the summers from 1908 to 1910: it is here that he composed the Ninth and Tenth Symphonies (the latter one left unfinished), and the famous Song of the Earth (“Das Lied von der Erde”).
+One of our most popular snowshoeing dolomites holidays that books out the quickest, make sure you don’t miss out on this opportunity to go snowshoeing in the spectacular Dolomites in Italy.
+An ideal snowshoeing destination at an altitude of 1,256m, Dobbiaco is known as the “Gateway to the Dolomites”.
+This town is spread over a high plateau and is open with amazing views of the Dolomite range.
+It is in Dobbiaco, the composer Gustav Mahler spent his summers here from 1908 to 1910: here he composed the Ninth and Tenth Symphonies (the latter one left unfinished), and the famous Song of the Earth (“Das Lied von der Erde”).
 A plaque commemorating the composer can be seen at the Trenker House in the village.

-Hotel: 3* hotel Tschurtschenthaler in Dobbiaco.
+Hotel: 3* Hotel Tschurtschenthaler in Dobbiaco

 – Local transports during the trip.
 Airport transfers.